RasaChatbotDataset/Rasa-Chatbot-Dataset/README.md

 **Paper corresponding step**: Creation of the TOFU-R dataset - Repository Classification

 **Output**:
-- `chatbot_repositories_zip`: folder with he zip archives of all chatbot repositories.
+- `chatbot_repositories_zip`: folder with the zip archives of all chatbot repositories.
+This folder isn't under folder results, but in the root project folder.
 - `chatbot_repositories.csv`: repositories with one or more chatbots; in this cases, domain files found by the API are saved in field *domain-files*.
 - `not_chatbot_repositories.csv`: repositories without chatbots.
 - `not_found_repositories.csv`: repositories no longer available on GitHub.